If you are a SETAC member, CLICK HERE for free journal access.

 SETAC Globe and SETAC News

-The electronic SETAC Globe and the SETAC News publish alternately every two weeks, reaching nearly 6,000 members and subscribers.
-The Globe features articles from advisory and student groups, regional chapters and branches, and geographic unit presidents and executive directors.
+The electronic SETAC Globe and the SETAC News publish alternately every two weeks, reaching more than 10,000 members and subscribers.
+The Globe features articles from interest and student groups, regional chapters and branches, and geographic unit presidents and executive directors.

 Sign up for the SETAC Globe

 Advertising space in the SETAC Globe is available as a horizontal banner (864x107 pixels) at the rate of $350.